eamena-project/eamena-arches-dev/projects/apaame/README.md

 # APAAME archive
+> Aerial Photographic Archive for Archaeology in the Middle East archive

 ## APAAME Server

-The objective is to move the APAAME photographs archive stored on the [EAMENA NAS Server](https://eamena-nas1.arch.ox.ac.uk/cgi-bin/) to the [APAAME Server](https://apaame.arch.ox.ac.uk/).
-APAAME Server is a QNAP NAS Server, hosting an ArcDAMS application which is a customisation of : .
+The objective is to move the APAAME photographs archive stored on the [EAMENA NAS Server](https://eamena-nas1.arch.ox.ac.uk/cgi-bin/) to the [APAAME Server](https://apaame.arch.ox.ac.uk/).  .

 ### IT stack

+APAAME Server is a QNAP NAS Server, hosting a customisation of ResourceSpace, a Digital Asset Management (DAM) system, named ArcDAMS.

 |           |                   |
 |-----------|-------------------|